Control

 • Clear — clear whatever is currently showing on the display.

-• Launch Display — open the display in a new browser tab (handy for a spare screen or a quick check).
+• Click the Online / Offline pill itself to open that display in a new browser tab — handy for a spare screen or a quick check.

 Offline displays need attention

-If a display shows offline, players are not seeing it.
+If a display shows Offline, players are not seeing it.
 Check that the screen and its bridge (a Raspberry Pi or Windows Bridge) are powered and connected.
-See the Devices guides for connection help.
+See Raspberry Pi and Windows Bridge for connection help.

-• Alert — the attention sound that plays before a hint or on demand.
+• Alerts — the attention sound that plays before a hint or on demand.

 • Ambient — background music or atmosphere.

-• Speech — spoken hints delivered by text to speech.
+• Speech (TTS) — spoken hints delivered by text to speech.

-Each channel has its own volume slider.
-Some channels also have a volume lock.
-A locked channel means staff can lower or mute it but not raise it above the set level — useful for keeping ambient music or alerts within a comfortable range.
+Some channels have a volume lock set in the Editor.
+A locked channel means staff can lower or mute it but not raise it above that level — useful for keeping ambient music or alerts within a comfortable range.
 An unlocked channel can be adjusted freely.

 Quick Actions

 Quick Actions are one-tap buttons in the rail that run a scene or automation — for example, releasing a maglock, resetting the lights, or playing a sound.
+A quick action can also open a control panel.
 Managers and builders set them up in the Editor; on the Control page you simply press them.

-A Quick Action button can be labeled and colored to suit the action, and a toggle-style button changes color to reflect an on/off state at a glance.
+A Quick Action button can be labeled and colored to suit the action, and related buttons can be gathered under a heading.
 Some buttons require a confirmation — you press them twice — so a high-impact action like opening the exit cannot fire from a single accidental tap.
+A button can also be limited to certain game states, and it tells you when it has already run this game.

 Use Quick Actions for the things you do every game